dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### `icrc25_granted_permissions`

-The purpose of the `icrc25_granted_permissions` message is for the relying party to query the granted [permission scopes](#scopes) on the active session.
+The purpose of the `icrc25_granted_permissions` method is for the relying party to query the granted [permission scopes](#scopes) on the active session.

 #### Prerequisites